 Opening hours: Sunday-Thursday 09:00-16:00

-Located in the second floor of the Mount Scopus Library for the Humanities and Social Sciences
+The map collection is located on the second floor of the Mount Scopus Library for the Humanities and Social Sciences.

 Of the 70,000 maps in the collection, about half are maps of the world and half are maps of Israel.

 World Maps: global and regional maps as well as maps of countries and cities.
 The maps are of different types and subjects, including maps of the world on a 1:1,000,000 scale, maps of major cities in Europe, topographical maps, urban and national maps of the Middle East and so on.
 There are detailed maps from different time periods for some countries.